tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 *High-level architecture*

-1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements
+Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements.

-2. Network:
+1. Network:

     ![High-level network architecture On the left, an Admin icon and an Agent icon point at an internet icon, which points at a box in the middle.
 In this box are three smaller boxes (WEB-1, PAW-1, and DB-1) that are interconnected with icons for Azure SQL, a DNS server, and an icon of a key on a green circle.
 The big box in the middle points to four different sites labeled Site 1--4.](images/Whiteboarddesignsessiontrainerguide-Azuresecurityprivacyandcomplianceimages/media/image3.png)

-3. Auditing and compliance:
+2. Auditing and compliance:

     ![High-level auditing and compliance On the left, Admin, DPO, and SIEM icons point at other icons and icons inside another large box.
 Inside the box are various icons and three smaller boxes with similarly clustered icons: WEB, DB, and Main; DB, Web, and PAW; and DB, Web, and Main.](images/Whiteboarddesignsessiontrainerguide-Azuresecurityprivacyandcomplianceimages/media/image4.png)